praekelt/django-generate/README.rst

 ===============
 **Django slightly smarter than fixtures content generation app.**

-``django-generate`` adds a management command called ``generate`` which allows you to create objects from a JSON description of said objects.
-The objects will only be created once via Django's ``get_or_create`` method.
+``django-generate`` adds a management command called ``generate`` which allows you to create objects from a dynamically created JSON description of said objects.
+It's primary focus is to generate test content for use during project development and testing.
+Objects are only created once via Django's ``get_or_create`` method.
 Inheritance base model objects are created where needed.
 File fields can also be populated from arbitrary resources.
 In this way ``django-generate`` simplifies generating complex objects when compared to `Django's builtin fixtures feature <https://docs.djangoproject.com/en/dev/howto/initial-data/#providing-initial-data-with-fixtures>`_.

 .. contents:: Contents
     :depth: 5